Bonadan/API_test/README.md

  * Debugger PIN: 109-948-541

-Copy the HTTP address(in my case, http://124.0.0.1:2000) into the browser.
+Copy the HTTP address(in my case, http://124.0.0.1:2000) into the browser while the server(script) runs.
 The browser should display the current time.

 I haven't tested the client script yet, but it works on the browser.
 YEY!